kkibria/dev_cookbook/docs/_topics/dvd2mp4.md

 ```

 ## Windows platform DVD decoding in Handbrake
-Widonws distribution lacks video decoder for some DVDs.
+Windows distribution lacks video decoder for some DVDs.
 You will see choppy output in sudch case.
 Download [libdvdcss-2.dll file from VLC](http://download.videolan.org/pub/libdvdcss/1.2.12/) and copy into HandBrake directory.
 It should resolve the decoder issue.

 > I got these instructions from following sources.
 Read for more details.
 > * [how-to-use-ubuntu-to-convert-dvds-to-mp4](https://www.lifewire.com/how-to-use-ubuntu-to-convert-dvds-to-mp4-4111375).